noccu/umamusu-translate/translating.md

     - This will take some time.
 Press ctrl+c in your terminal to force quit.
 Progress will be saved per file.

 # Further processing
-**Remember to proide targets (likely those you used for extract) or you will process all the files!**
+**Remember to provide targets (likely those you used for extract) or you will process all the files!**
 - `py src\textprocess.py` to apply automatic formatting and edits.
     - This is run by the translation script (if you used that), but you can rerun it with custom settings if you like.
     - This uses the [replacer.json](src/data/replacer.json) file.
 You can add your own entries here, useful for names in particular.